MingcongBai/MingcongBai.github.io/_posts/2018-04-03-cream-of-the-crop.md

 [CNN](https://cnn.com/) - nothing against the liberal media, but damn, strip down your website or at least provide something more basic, okay?

-As to the "almost" part, it comes back to the "evil" of allowing upgrades and modifications.
-The T61 could be modded to use FSB1066 Core 2 processors, allowing for going beyond the current X9000 maximum, which runs on a 800MT/s FSB, and potentially quite a boost on responsiveness.
+As to the "almost" part, it comes back to the "evil" of owning a ThinkPad, in allowing for upgrades and modifications.
+The T61 could be modded to use Core 2 processors running on a 1066MT/s FSB, allowing for going beyond the current X9000 maximum, which runs on a 800MT/s FSB, and potentially quite a boost on responsiveness.
 Not to mention the possibility to use quad-core Core 2's with some further modifications.

 Well, I'd leave it here for now, as the FSB mod requires some soldering work which I couldn't lie to say I'm capable of, and that it requires